SystemsApproach/security/crypto.rst

 different input messages that produce the same message digest, like collisions in a hash table.
 An important property of cryptographic hash functions is that such collisions may not be produced deliberately under the control of the attacker.
+We will see why this is so in a moment.

 A message authentication code can be created by encrypting the message digest with some key.
 That key could be the private key of an